 The explanation below briefly explains film production.
 After reading, use the links immediately below for further investigations.

-Go here for Strictly Film School for info on directors, genres, themes and imagery etc.
+Go to Strictly Film School for info on directors, genres, themes and imagery etc.

 Go here for Digital Storytelling, Storyboarding etc.